 Prof. Anastasia Gorodzeisky is an Editorial Board Member for Social Forces (since 2018) and Social Science Research (since 2019).
 Her research interests are in Global Migration and Immigrant Integration; Discriminatory Attitudes and Prejudice (with focus on out-group populations); Cross-national Comparative Sociology; Research Methods.

-Dr. Anna Prashizky teaches the course “Theories of Identity in the Context of Migration” (first year, required).
+Dr. Anna Prashizky teaches the course “Theories of Identity in the Context of Migration” (summer semester, required).

 She holds a Master’s and a PhD Degree from the Sociology and Anthropology Department at Bar-Ilan University.
 She wrote her dissertation on Wedding Rituals in Israeli Society: A Comparative Study of Ritualization and Performativity.
 Besides teaching at Tel Aviv University, she is a senior lecturer at the Western Galilee Academic College and the Managing Editor of the Sociological Papers Journal published by Sociological Institute for Community Studies in Bar-Ilan University.